I'm Not NOT Photogenic: How To Get Your Mind Right For Your Next Portrait Session

 I want to make sure that each client truly understands the importance of seeing beyond their perceived flaws, and realize that the value of their game-changing insights MUST supercede their issues with their own vanity.

-In order for my thought leader clients to create massive impact on those who need to hear it most, they first need to get themselves noticed through massive visibility, which means they must build a massive and memorable social presence, and, in order to achieve that, they need to constantly pull from a massive amount of branded image content.
+In order for my thought leader clients to create massive impact on those who need to hear it most, they first need to get themselves noticed through massive visibility, which means they must build a massive and memorable online presence, and, in order to achieve that, they need to constantly pull from a massive amount of branded image content.

 Yup, it’s a massive amount of work, but, it’s worth it on many levels.